qqilihq/partial-emlx-converter/readme.md

 ## Build

-Use a current version of [Node.js](https://nodejs.org/en/) (built with v6.11.0).
+Use a current version of [Node.js](https://nodejs.org/en/) (currently built and tested with v10.15.3 LTS).
 Install the dependencies, run the tests, and compile the TypeScript code with [yarn](https://yarnpkg.com/lang/en/) or npm:

 ```
 $ yarn